Close

 Couples can use mediation or DIY collaboration to end their marriages.
 These options can cut through conflict within a few hours.
 Divorce can last much longer.

-In Oregon, for example, courts require cases to finish within a year.
+In Oregon, for example, courts require cases to be finished within a year.
 Without this rule, some might last even longer.

 While some couples consider long and ugly cases a benefit because they are angry at their ex, most parties find this to be a significant drawback.
 Court cases can make a couple’s private problems very public, and the harmful statements people make could stick with you.